andresalvarezolmo/check-my-skin/README.md

 - Backend will be running in [localhost:5000](http://localhost:5000)

 ## Project in construction...
-View current state of the project in [andresalvarezolmo.com](andresalvarezolmo.com).
+The current state of the project will soon be visible at [andresalvarezolmo.com](andresalvarezolmo.com).
 CI/CD construction still in progress.